top of page

 Former Undergraduate Research Assistant

-Aravind is a NYUAD graduate majoring in psychology, with a specialization in philosophy and political science.
+Aravind is a New York University Abu Dhabi graduate with a major in psychology and a specialization in philosophy and political science.
 His interests include studying developmental cognition to better understand theories of the mind, language development, and time perception.
-In his free time, he enjoys skateboarding and juggling.

 Former Research Assistant

-Yoojin earned her Bachelor’s in Psychology from NYU – Abu Dhabi in 2017.
+Yoojin earned her Bachelor’s in Psychology from New York University Abu Dhabi in 2017.
 Her primary interests lie in the origin and development of resilience in individuals.
-She pursued her J.D. at NYU, where she incorporated her background in Psychology with law to advocate for restorative justice.
+She pursued her J.D. at New York University, where she incorporated her background in Psychology with Law to advocate for restorative justice.
 She hopes to raise awareness of human resilience in the legal system.

 SANGEETHA MAHADEVAN